-- absence of explicit "programs" to "recipes" relation; program identifier is of no use to developers since there is a "recipe" concept; - absence of explicit "ready" status.
+- absence of explicit "programs" to "recipes" relation; program identifier is of no use to developers since there is a "recipe" concept; - absence of an explicit "ready" status.

 But with the second-kind API, it's much worse.
-The main problem we foresee is an absence of "memory" for actions being executed.
-Functions and sensors API is totally stateless, which means we don't even understand who called a function being currently executed, when, or to what order it relates.
+The main problem we foresee is the absence of "memory" for actions being executed.
+The functions and sensors API is totally stateless, which means we don't even understand who called a function being currently executed, when, or to what order it relates.